syncfusion-content/angular-docs/angular/ReportViewer/Report-Service-For-DotNet.md

    * Syncfusion.OfficeChart.Base
    * Syncfusion.Presentation.Base

-   N> Refer the above assemblies from the installed location, C:\Program Files (x86)\Syncfusion\Essential Studio\{platform}\{{ site.releaseversion }}\Assemblies
+   N> Refer to the above assemblies from the installed location, C:\Program Files (x86)\Syncfusion\Essential Studio\{platform}\{{ site.releaseversion }}\Assemblies
    N>
-   N> Refer System.Web.Http, System.
-Web.Http.WebHost, System.Net.Http.WebRequest and System.Net.Http.Formatting assemblies from ASP.NET WebApi NuGet package.
+   N> Refer to the System.Web.Http, System.
+Web.Http.WebHost, System.Net.Http.WebRequest and System.Net.Http.Formatting assemblies from the ASP.NET WebApi NuGet package.

 ### Inherit IReportController

-The ApiController inherits the `IReportController` and you can add the following code example to its methods definition in order to process the report file.
-The interface `IReportController` contains the required actions and helper methods declaration to process the report.
-The `ReportHelper` class contains helper methods that helps to process Post/Get request from control and return the response to control.
+The ApiController inherits the `IReportController`, and you can add the following code example to its methods definition to process the report file.
+The `IReportController` interface contains the required actions and helper methods declaration to process the report.
+The `ReportHelper` class contains helper methods that helps to process Post/Get request from control and return the response to the control.

 ~~~ csharp